How do we teach Design Technology?

 for a wide range of users by Year 6.

 The Design Technology curriculum at St Thomas’ Catholic Primary School is based upon the Primary National Curriculum in England, which provides a broad framework and outlines the knowledge and skills taught in each Key Stage.
 We focus on these areas of knowledge and skills.
 The progression document ensures the curriculum is covered and the skills and knowledge taught is progressive from year group to year group.
 This ensures high standards of teaching and learning throughout the school.

-- Focused Tasks (FTs) where they are taught specific technical knowledge, designing skills and making skills;
+● Focused Tasks (FTs) where they are taught specific technical knowledge, designing skills and

-Assessment: We use summative assessment for children’s learning and progression.
+We use formative assessment for children’s learning and progression.
 Next steps are planned accordingly.
 Learning is discussed with the children and they sometimes have opportunities to review their peers’ work as well as their own.
 Finished projects and evaluation are part of the assessment process.